Circular walk from The Rumps to Polzeath

 "To who picks this bottle up out of the deep sea can say it is from a shipwrecks crew.
 I am, myself, Capt.
 Two Bars, of the lost schooner, and put it in the paper to let my wife know as I am drowned; God bless all my children and my dear wife, and I will meet them in Heaven.
 God love them.
 The crew is G. Smith, J. Brown, G. Emery, J. Russel, and C. Hucker. - 1st January 1887, schooner 'Hope, 'from England."

-19. At the signpost, turn left and follow the track towards Pentireglaze until you reach a bend in the track.
+22. At the signpost you can optionally continue on the coast path to reach the main Polzeath beach and village, returning here afterwards.
+To continue the walk, follow the track inland towards Pentireglaze until you reach a bend in the track.

 You might have noticed that Hayle Bay is marked on maps as not at Hayle near St Ives but at Polzeath.
 Although this might look like the cartographer had a prior engagement with local scrumpy, there is another explanation: Heyl is Cornish for "Estuary".
 Further up the River Camel at Wadebridge is Egloshayle, which translates to something along the lines of "church by the estuary".

-20. Where the track bends back on itself, bear left onto the footpath until you reach a gate with a National Trust Pentireglaze sign.
+23. Where the track bends back on itself, bear left onto the footpath and follow this for just under half a mile until you reach a gate with a National Trust Pentireglaze sign.

 The name Polzeath comes from the Cornish words for "dry" and for "pool/harbour", perhaps because there is a beach at all stages of the tide.
 Down the left side of the beach, there are some good rockpools at low tide.
 The rest of the beach is very flat and sandy, which can make for some long rides (and paddles!) if you are surfing.
 This also means that in the shallows, the waves are small which makes it safer for small children to paddle or surf than some of the steeper beaches further north.
 The beach is patrolled by lifeguards and there is usually a separately flagged Malibu area to avoid surfers mowing down swimmers.